Yvonne Sloan: Early life

 She was born in Remuera, Auckland in 1941 and began weaving in the 1960s during her time as an Art and Craft Advisor with the Department of Education.
 In 1966, Sloan travelled to Sweden where she studied weaving at Sätergläntan.
 Returning to New Zealand, she married weaver Ian Spalding and they established a professional partnership.

-Her father Ralph Stanley Sloan had a brief career as a photographer with studios on Queen Street in Auckland, then as a movie theatre manager, however the bulk of his career was in agriculture.
-Although a strong history of seafaring is mentioned as inspiration for Sloan's Art practice, the family had a documented history of religious ministry and medical practitioners in the immediate family.
-Other notable members of the family were Sloan's grandfather, surgeon Hugh Rodger Sloan MD, BSc, DPH, Sir Donald McGavin and Lady Mary Allan McGavin, Dr. William Chapple a New Zealand-born British MP, British surgeon Donald Burns McGavin FRACS, and two reverends Thomas McDonald and Leonard Henry Hunt.

 Career

 In 1983, she became a member of the New Zealand Academy of Fine Arts and in 1986 was invited to exhibit in "Kahurangi" for the World Craft Council Conference in Vienna.
 Between 1998 and 1990, she served on the QEII Arts Council Crafts Advisory Panel.

+Sloan notes that the land and sea had influence on her practice, stating that most of our ancestors came to New Zealand and the South Pacific by sail, regardless of origins and culture.

 In 1994, she undertook a residency at Waikato Polytechnic.
 The following year, she became President of the Auckland Handweavers & Spinners Guild, serving until 1997.
 From 1996 until 1997, she was also President of the Combined Textile Guilds of NZ.
 In 1998, she held an exhibition at the Crawford Art Centre in St. Andrews, Scotland, where she created a large-scale work titled Sails, which drew upon concepts of voyaging and the Pacific.
 In 2000, Sails was installed at the New Zealand Academy of Fine Arts in Queens Wharf, Wellington.